MetaGuide: Collimation and Guiding

 Download and Documentation

 NEW!
-November 2021 Release version 6.1.0
+August 2024 Release version 6.1.7

-• Bug fixes to 6.0.7
+• Bug fixes and performance enhancements to 6.1.0

 DISCLAIMER:This software is supplied as-is and without any guarantees or warranty.
 The author is not responsible for any damage or losses of any kind caused by the use or misuse of the software.
 The author is under no obligation to provide support, service, or corrections

-MetaGuide 6.1.0 Installation, with extensive documentation and fixes for clean install on Windows (About 5MB)
+MetaGuide 6.1.7 Installation, with extensive documentation and fixes for clean install on Windows (About 5MB)

 Unzip the install file and run MGSetup.exe.
 A pdf of documentation and a text file of updates will be installed in the MetaGuide directory.
 You can access the help using the menu of F1 from within MetaGuide.